-- I have read the FBISD Fine Arts Program Handbook and Campus Addenda. - I have read the rules and expectations for the course, and I agree to abide by them. - I realize that my failure to abide by the regulations or to carry out my responsibilities may result in my suspension or immediate dismissal from the course. - I also understand by not signing the handbook, I am waiving my rights to any and all participation with the instructional program including any after-school activities and may forfeit enrollment in the course.
+- I have read the FBISD Fine Arts Program Handbook and Campus Addenda. - I have read the rules and expectations for the course and I agree to abide by them. - I realize that my failure to abide by the regulations or to carry out my responsibilities may result in my suspension or immediate dismissal from the course. - I also understand by not signing the handbook, I am waiving my rights to any and all participation with the instructional program including any after-school activities and may forfeit enrollment in the course.

-Student Name:

-(Print)

-Student Signature: Date:

-student's participation in the F will need my assistance in tim participate in rehearsals, practi iewing the rules, regulations, guidelines, and procedures governing my e Arts instructional program.
-I also realize that my student consequently management and scheduling.
-I hereby give consent for my student to es, and performances for this FBISD Fine Arts program, and I realize their uple for their school, our community, and my family.
+Student Name: (Print) Student Signature: Da ate: PARENT/GUARDIAN acknowledge receiving and reviewing the rules, regulations, guidelines and procedures governing my student's participation in the Fine Arts instructional program.
+I also realize that my student consequently - me management and scheduling.
+I hereby give consent titices, and performances for this FBISD Fine Arts program, - • ample for their school, our community, and my family. and rrealize their behavior will be setting the ex ample for their school, our community, and my family.
+Parent/Guardian Name: Parent/Guardian (Print) Signature: Da ate: oignature.
+Home/Cell Phone: ome/Cell Phone: Work Phone: Email: Check below if you would like to be a parent volunteer: • I would be willing to h nelp chaperone events and trips.
+I would be willing to I help in other ways (e.g., uniform fitting, props, painting, s snacks, etc.) PERMISSION TO USE PHOTO OS FOR PROGRAM SOCIAL MEDIA SITES Sometimes we like to feature our student members participating in rehearsals, perform mances, and other for purpose of promoting the program.
+This may include F Instagram and the program we those particular sites. ebsite.
+Signing this will give us your consent to use your s tudent's photo on Parent/Guardian Signature: Date:

-Parent/Guardian Name:

-Parent/Guardian (Print)

-Signature: Date:

-Home/Cell Phone: Work Phone:

-Email:

-Check below if you would like t be a parent volunteer:

-I would be willing to he chaperone events and trips.

-I would be willing to h p in other ways (e.g., uniform fitting, props, painting, snacks, etc.)

-Sometimes we like to feature of activities on Social Media sites or PROGRAM SOCIAL MEDIA SITES or student members participating in rehearsals, performances, and other or purpose of promoting the program.
-This may include Facebook, Twitter, site.
-Signing this will give us your consent to use your student's photo on

-Parent/Guardian Signature: Date:

-76